roldanjg/nf-core-wgcnamodules/docs/README.md

 1. [Installation](installation.md)
 2. [Running the pipeline](usage.md)
 3. [Output](output.md)
 4. [Troubleshooting](troubleshooting.md).
-Use this page if you have unresolved errors when running your pipeline.
+Use this page if you have undocumented errors when running your pipeline.

 You can find a lot more documentation about installing, configuring and running nf-core pipelines on the website: [https://nf-co.re](https://nf-co.re)